L. Gauer Electronics

 The UK distributor was Peter S. Clifford & Co.
 Ltd. Aircraft Sales, Oxford Airport, Kidlington.

-The 6221 was also sold in the USA by Scot Air Inc. 6451 Main Street, Morton Grove, Illinois.
-Scot Air was a business started by Philip Coleman.
-Philip owned several much larger aviation related businesses, including a regional airline, Coleman Air Transport.
+The second model appears to be a 6221, which differs from the 6220 (European model) as it has a direction finder and covers 200 – 400KHz rather than 150 – 280KHz.
 In 1963 the cost was $99.95.
-This radio has a rotary dial on the top which the European version didn’t have.
-This extra dial works like a compass.
+This direction finder dial on the top works like a compass.
 If you moved the radio to get the best field strength, you set this button (compass scale) accordingly and could then return the radio to its original position.
 On the basis of the set scale, the optimal field strength was immediately found again.